grisha/grisha.github.com/source/_posts/2017-12-15-blockchain-and-postgres.markdown

-Columns `orphan`, `status`, `filen` and `filepos` are from the [CBlockIndex](https://github.com/bitcoin/bitcoin/blob/0.15/src/chain.h#L170) class which is serialized in LevelDb and contains information about the file in which the block was stored on-disk as far as Core is concerned.
+Columns `orphan`, `status`, `filen` and `filepos` are from the [CBlockIndex](https://github.com/bitcoin/bitcoin/blob/0.15/src/chain.h#L170) class which is serialized in LevelDb and not formally part of the blockchain.
+It contains information about the file in which the block was stored on-disk as far as Core is concerned.
 This information is only necessary for debugging purposes, also note that it is unique to the particular instance of the Core database, i.e. if you were to wipe it and download the chain from scratch, location and even status of blocks is likely to be different.

 Note that the C++ `CBlockHeader` class does not actually include the hash, it is computed on-the-fly as needed.
-Same is true with respect to transactions and its hash.
+Same is true with respect to transaction id.

 We also need a many-to-many link to transactions, which is the `block_txs` table.
 Not only do we need to record that a transaction is